Sign up to our Newsletter

 What Do You Need to Apply?

-You must be a high school senior in Pennsylvania seeking to obtain a law degree, and you must have a minimum GPA of 3.0.
+You must be a high school senior in Pennsylvania seeking to obtain a law degree and have a minimum GPA of 3.0.

-You must submit two short essays about the challenges women face in the legal field and your role models.
+You must submit two short essays about women's challenges in the legal field and your role models.
 You also need to submit your official transcripts and your resume.
 Recommendation letters are accepted but not required.

 LMJ Scholarship